-Evergreen uses local call number (volume) records, or an owning library scoping statement in the 856 MARC tag of an electronic resource, to determine which library “owns” an item associated with the MARC record.
-If a MARC record has no local call number (volume) record attached to it, and it does not contain an owning library statement in the 856 tag, then Evergreen has no way to know which library owns it, and relevant staff client catalogue searches at all Sitka libraries will retrieve the record.
-Public OPAC searches never retrieve these records, so your patrons will never find these records.
+Evergreen uses local call number records, or the value in the subfield 9 of the 856 field for electronic records, to determine which libraries a record should display to.
+If a MARC record has no local call number records attached to it, and does not contain any 856 fields with subfield 9s, then Evergreen has no way to know which library it should display to.
+In these circumstances Evergreen will display the record in the relevant search results for all libraries in the staff client.
+Public catalogue searches never retrieve these records so your patrons will never see these records.

 We affectionately call these “orphan records”.
-If you come across one and it is recently added, you can ignore it and assume a cataloguer at another library has not yet completed the cataloguing cycle and soon local call number and copy records will be added to it, thereby scoping search results to “owning” library.
-If you find one that is clearly very old, forgotten , and truly orphaned, it is OK to either delete it or report it to BC Libraries Cooperative Support and we will look after it.
+If you come across one you can ignore it and assume a cataloguer at another library has not yet completed the cataloguing cycle and soon local call number and item records will be added to it which will result in it properly scoping.
+Records with no call number records and no scoped 856 fields are automatically deleted after 3 months.

 Information on adding physical holdings to MARC records can be found here.